Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### What I Heard in the Apple Barrel

-"No, not I," said Silver.
+<p class="first">"No, not I," said Silver.
 "Flint was cap'n; I was quartermaster, along of my timber leg.
 The same broadside I lost my leg, old Pew lost his deadlights.
 It was a master surgeon, him that ampytated me--out of college and all--Latin by the bucket, and what not; but he was hanged like a dog, and sun-dried like the rest, at Corso Castle.
 That was Roberts' men, that was, and comed of changing names to their ships--*Royal Fortune* and so on.
 Now, what a ship was christened, so let her stay, I says.
-So it was with the *Cassandra*, as brought us all safe home from Malabar, after England took the viceroy of the Indies; so it was with the old *Walrus*, Flint's old ship, as I've seen amuck with the red blood and fit to sink with gold."
+So it was with the *Cassandra*, as brought us all safe home from Malabar, after England took the viceroy of the Indies; so it was with the old *Walrus*, Flint's old ship, as I've seen amuck with the red blood and fit to sink with gold."</p>

 "Ah!" cried another voice, that of the youngest hand on board, and evidently full of admiration.
 "He was the flower of the flock, was Flint!"